ResidentMario/watsongraph/README.md

 [Concept Insights API](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/concept-insights.html) and reconstructed locally as a [networkx](https://networkx.github.io/)-based weighted conceptual graph.

-Nodes are defined by `Concept` objects, each mapped to a unique Wikipedia page, which are in turn connected to one another by edges demarcating relevance (on a 0-to-1 probabilistic scale) within a `ConceptMap` object.

-This `ConceptMap` can then be associated with any number of applications.
-Basic bindings are provided, in particular, for a recommendation service based on `Item` and `User` classes.
+Each node in the `ConceptModel` is mapped to a corresponding unique Wikipedia page, and nodes are in turn connected to another by "relevance edges" (in range the range 0 to 1, a probabilistic scale).
+This `ConceptModel` can then be associated with any number of applications.
+Basic bindings are provided, in particular, for a recommendation service using library-provided `Item` and `User` classes.

-An example of a web application using this code is provided in the [cultural-insight](https://github.com/ResidentMario/cultural-insight) repository.

-The code is `Python 3`-only for the moment.
+This code is `Python 3`-only for the moment.

 ## Setup